jvelascoargenta/jvelascoargenta/README.md

 - 🌱 I’m currently getting knowledge about those exciting topics, studying cibersecurity engineering on my second year.
 - In fact, I've already finished some courses about AI, coding, digital automation, and completed a whole year of software engineering.
 - 💞️ I’m looking to collaborate on any project that allow me to keep deepening my learning as an expert in this broad branch of technology.
 - 📫 How to reach me?
-Just email directly to this jorgevelascoargenta@outlook.com
+Just email directly

 - Let's keep digging!